rebma-io/hw-project-cookiecutter/README.md

-# KiCad Cookiecutter Template
+# Hardware Project Cookiecutter Template

-This is a simple [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/) template that will set up a directory structure for hardware projects.
+This is an opinionated [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/) template that will set up a directory structure for hardware projects.
 This is not just PCB (see below), but also all the documentation, and space for